Summer Stargazing in Moab’s Dark Sky Parks

-Dead Horse Point State Park, recognized as an International Dark Sky Park in 2016, is one of the most active and accessible areas to stargaze in the Moab area.
-Its high plateau location, mountains far in the distance and cities out of sight yields a nearly full view of celestial sphere.
-Park staff routinely provide programs celebrating the night sky, from walks under the full moon to gazing through telescopes at objects millions of light years away.
-Whether you want to enjoy by yourself or join a ranger, Dead Horse Point State Park is a premier spot to see the skies our ancestors wondered over and survived with.
+Dead Horse Point State Park, the first Utah state park to be recognized as an International Dark Sky Park in 2016, is one of the most active and accessible areas to stargaze in the Moab area.
+Its high plateau location, mountains far in the distance and cities out of sight, yields a nearly full view of the celestial sphere.
+Park staff routinely provide after-dark programs celebrating the night sky, from hikes under the full moon to gazing through telescopes at objects millions of light years away.
+Whether you want to enjoy by yourself or join a ranger, Dead Horse Point State Park is a premier spot to see the night skies at their best.

 What to Look for

 - The Milky Way: The central part of the Milky Way, also known as the galactic core, can be seen shining brightly in Utah over the summer months, from March to November.

 - March–May: The galactic core doesn’t become visible until a few hours before sunrise.

 - June–August: The Milky Way is easily viewable any time after the sun sets.